Can Solar Energy Ever Fully Replace Fossil Fuels?

 What About Solar Energy Storage?

 Of course, the sun only shines so many hours of the day.
 Some areas receive little sunlight during long winter seasons.
 But there are advancements being made in storage technology that would ensure not only efficiency in capturing solar energy, but also in preserving it for those times of darkness.
+Finding ways to provide a continuous and string stream of energy is a challenge to replacing fossil fuels, which is why storage is so important.
 Currently, homeowners with solar panels tend to harness more energy than they can use during daylight hours, but they can take advantage of net metering strategies, whereby their excess energy is fed back into the power grid.
 These consumers get a credit for the energy they provide to their neighbors, which they use when their panels aren’t producing solar energy.

 Net metering is one way you can save money on your power bills.
 It also provides for better energy-use planning on a larger scale because it encourages the use of energy as it’s produced.
 It’s less money out-of-pocket not just for you, but also for organizations that make a large-scale commitment to solar panels.
 According to the Solar Energy Industries Association, public institutions in California will save $2.5 billion over 30 years as a result of net metering.